 Donald H. Kuhn of Harding Township, NJ, died on March 30, 2020.
 He was 89.

-To plant a memorial tree in honor of Donald H Kuhn, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Donald H Kuhn, please visit our Heartfelt Sympathies Store.

 Don was a renaissance man, impressive for his many talents, contributions and accomplishments but best known for his generous humanity, optimism and joyful passion for life.

 At any early age, Don developed a deep love of history and the arts.
 With infinite curiosity and a lifelong passion for learning, he was first and foremost a teacher – with everyone, but most especially his children.
 He became the keeper of family history, writing colorful remembrances and preserving family heirlooms that illuminated the personalities of his forebears.
 He renovated homes, refinished and reupholstered furniture, and created beauty in his world as a painter, gardener, poet and peacemaker.

 The youngest of five children, Donald was born in 1930 in Elizabeth, NJ to Lucy Diener and John J. Kuhn, a self-made, patented inventor.
 His childhood was a happy one, growing up in a large extended family and spending summers at the Jersey shore.
 Don earned his BA at Catholic University of America and his MA in English at Louisiana State University.
 He taught at both LSU and the University of North Carolina at Chapel Hill.
 He was drafted by the US Army in late 1953 and served with the 7th Infantry Division in Korea.